bhuvanaks02/NLP-sentiment-analysis/README.md

 # NLP-sentiment-analysis
-web scraping using BeautifulSoup and sentiment analysis of given Blog links uding.
+web scraping using BeautifulSoup and sentiment analysis of given Blog links using nltk.